AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ## Default Settings

 By default, each plot of a Stock chart has a legend, its items representing the series on the plot.
-In addition, the legend shows information about the points that are currently hovered over.
+In addition, the legend displays information about the points that are currently hovered over or, if none are hovered over, about the last points shown on the plot.

-The text of a legend item includes the name of a series and, depending on the series type, the value or values of the current point.
-The legend title, enabled by default, shows the date (X-value) of the current point (? когда мышь над плотом и первую отображенную дату на плоте когда нет).
+The text of a legend item includes the name of a series and, depending on the series type, the value or values of the current or last point.
+The legend title, enabled by default, shows the current or last date (X-value).
 See [Title Text Format](#title_text_format) and [Item Text Format](#item_text_format) sections to learn how to format the text of title and items.

 In the following sample, there is a Stock chart with two plots and two default legends: